 Received entries will be collated using the award coding system and assessed by a panel of media experts and related professionals with good understanding of investigative reporting.
 The judges’ board would broadly score submitted stories based on quality of investigation, evidence, human rights elements, ethical reportage, courage, individual creativity, public interest, impact and quality of presentation.

 - Editorial Cartoon

 Eligibility and Selection Criteria: The main criterion for eligibility is that the work (single work or single-subject serial) must involve reporting on public, and or corporate corruption, human rights violation, or on the failure of regulatory agencies.
-The story should reflect a high quality of investigation in terms of newsworthiness, capacity to expose or prevent clandestine activities, corruption in the public domain, an understanding of human rights implications enhanced by the quality of delivery/presentation/writing.
-Such works should have been first published or broadcast in a Nigerian media between 4th October 2018 and 3rd October 2019.
+The story should reflect a high quality of investigation in terms of newsworthiness, capacity to expose or prevent clandestine activities, corruption in the public domain, an understanding of human rights implications enhanced by the quality of presentation.
+Such works should have been first published or broadcast in a Nigerian media between 4th October 2020 and 3rd October 2021.